Warning to Pro Se Debtors About Difficulties You May Encounter When You File a Bankruptcy Case

 - You may even be denied a discharge in a chapter 7 case if you engaged in certain conduct preceding the bankruptcy case (such as failing to keep adequate records or having engaged in certain transfers of property in order to hinder, delay, or defraud a creditor).
 See 11 U.S.C. §§ 727(a)(2), 727(a)(3)), and 727(a)(5)).

-- To obtain a discharge in a chapter 7 or chapter 13 case you are required to take a financial management course, AFTER filing the petition, from an approved debtor education provider and file a Debtor's Certification of Completion of Instructional Course Concerning Financial Management (Official Form B23).
+- To obtain a discharge in a chapter 7 or chapter 13 case you are required to take a financial management course, AFTER filing the petition, from an approved debtor education provider and file a Certification About a Financial Management Course (Official Form 423).

 Fees You Must Pay:

-- You are required to pay with the petition a filing fee in the case unless (1) you apply for and are granted a waiver in a chapter 7 case (see Application for Waiver, Official Form B3B) or (2) you apply for and are granted permission to pay the fee in installments (see Application to Pay Filing Fee in Installments; Samples of Installment Applications) information regarding the timing of installments and the amounts to be made with each installment - as required by LBR or as required by the Clerk’s Office as authorized by standing order.
+- You are required to pay with the petition a filing fee in the case unless (1) you apply for and are granted a waiver in a chapter 7 case (see Application to Have the Chapter 7 Filing Fee Waived, Official Form 103B) or (2) you apply for and are granted permission to pay the fee in installments (see Application for Individuals to Pay the Filing Fee in Installments; Samples of Installment Applications) information regarding the timing of installments and the amounts to be made with each installment - as required by LBR or as required by the Clerk’s Office as authorized by standing order.
 If you fail to obtain a waiver and fail timely to pay the filing fee, the court may dismiss your case.

 - If you amend your schedules (or your list of creditors and mailing matrix) to add or change the name of a creditor, you must pay a $30 fee.